EnneadGames/EG-QG-Artefact-Name/README.md

 3. Do the same for any macro(s)

 ## How to use
+1. Roll on the table (or use the macro) to outpput/whisper the result to chat
+2. Use in game as required

 ## Suggested Other Modules

 These are other modules, not done by the author, that you might like to use in conjuction with this one.

-1.
-2.
+1. Table Ninja - Groups your tables together in an easy to use interface and shows the results -  `https://foundryvtt.com/packages/table-ninja/`